-Students assessed as a performer or coach in the full sided version of one activity.
+Students assessed as a performer or coach in the full sided Internal assessm ent, external moderation version of one activity.
 Plus: written/verbal analysis of performance.
+90 marks 30% of A Level performance.

-Internal assessment, external moderation 90 marks 30% of A Level
+Written papers -2 (70%) Non e

-Written papers -2 (70%) Non exam: 1 (30%)
+Non exam: 1 (30%)